BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/ApiExamples.md

 You will receive an email that assigns two values:

  * A ***client_id***, such as `lsJLcwxUyll0p`, which identifies your
-  application to the Intellinote API.
+  application to the Team One API.
 The client_id is like a username--unique to your application but not necessarily a secret.

  * A ***client_secret***, such as `MkalkvoRGBZP1O`, which authenticates
-  your application to the Intellinote API.
-The client_secret is like a password--it should remain a "shared secret" between Intellinote and your application.
+  your application to the Team One API.
+The client_secret is like a password--it should remain a "shared secret" between Team One and your application.

-You'll use the *client_id* and *client_secret* values in order to obtain an *access token* that allows your application to access Intellinote on behalf of an end-user, as described below.
+You'll use the *client_id* and *client_secret* values in order to obtain an *access token* that allows your application to access Team One on behalf of an end-user, as described below.

 ---
 ## Obtain an *Authorization Code*